OldG Hosting provider reviews

 Entry plans have stricter resource caps

-Final Verdict
+Final verdict

-Hostinger is one of the best value hosting providers available for beginners and small websites.
-It delivers strong real-world performance at an extremely low entry price, with clear upgrade paths as needs grow.
-Best suited for users who prioritise affordability, speed, and ease of use over advanced control.
+One of the best value hosting providers available for beginners and small websites.
+Delivers strong real-world performance at an extremely low entry price with clear upgrade paths as needs grow.

 SiteGround

-Best for: WordPress users, agencies, small to medium businesses, and site owners who prioritise support quality and stability.
+Best for: WordPress users, agencies, small to medium businesses, and site owners who prioritise support quality and stability

 You value top-tier customer support and fast issue resolution